spotify/scio/CONTRIBUTING.md

 # Contributing documentation

 You can contribute to Scio documentation by editing the wiki pages.
 You can also help us improve the API documentation.
-Run `sbt make-site` in the project root.
+Run `SOCCO=true sbt scio-examples/clean scio-examples/compile site/makeSite` in the project root.
 The generated site is under `target/site/index.html`.

 # Code of Conduct